mariordgez/private-event/README.md

   - For Windows users, visit [Ruby Installer](https://rubyinstaller.org/)
   - For MocOS and Linux users, visit the [Ruby Official Site](https://www.ruby-lang.org/en/downloads/) for instructions.
 - Then clone the project by by typing `git clone https://github.com/angelacuahutle/Members_Only_App.git`.
+- Install Node.js to have access to the npm Package manager and easily install Yarn, visit https://nodejs.org/en/ to download it,
+- After successfully installing npm, you can run npm install --global yarn to install Yarn so that packages can be installed related to browser functionality.

 ### Run App